Calculation Output Record (calcout)

 Standard double precision floating point numbers

-Nan: Not a Number
+Inf: InfinityNaN: Not a Number

 Constants

-D2R: evaluates to π/180 which, when used as a multiplier, converts an angle from degrees to radians
+PI: returns the mathematical constant πD2R: evaluates to π/180 which, when used as a multiplier, converts an angle from degrees to radiansR2D: evaluates to 180/π which, when used as a multiplier, converts an angle from radians to degrees

 Operands

 The expression can use the values retrieved from the INPx links as operands, though constants can be used as operands too.
-These values retrieved from the input links are stored in the A-L fields.
+These values retrieved from the input links are stored in the A-U fields.
 The values to be used in the expression are simple references by the field letter.
 For instance, the value obtained from the INPA link is stored in field A, and the values obtained from the INPB link is stored in the field B. The names can be included in the expression will operate on their respective values, as in A+B.

 Field |